Low Glycemic Index Light Tiramisu in a Jar | Lighter and Richer in Fiber

 – ricotta cream.

-Repeat until you have used up the ingredients and finish with a dusting of cocoa on top.
+Repeat until ingredients are used up and finish with a dusting of unsweetened cocoa powder on top.

-Let it rest in the fridge for at least 2 hours before serving.
+Let it rest in the fridge for a couple of hours before serving.

-Your light tiramisu in a jar is ready.
+Your low glycemic index light tiramisu in a jar is ready.

 Enjoy your meal!